-Join Peggy Fisher for an in-depth discussion in this video Flowcharting and Unified Modeling Language (UML) diagrams, part of Up and Running with C++.
+Join Peggy Fisher for an in-depth discussion in this video Flowcharting and Unified Modeling Language (UML) diagrams, part of Learning C++.

 Flowcharts are a great way to create a visual representation of our program.
 And UML diagrams provide a visual, of any classes we need to create.
 When creating flowcharts it forces us to break our program down into pieces.
 This shows us the processes needed to create our solution.
 From these flowcharts we can start to encapsulate portions of our code into smaller functions.
 Here are some of the basic symbols that we will be using during this course.
 The circle represents the start or end of the process.

 The rectangle is the process itself.
 The diamond is a decision, which can either be true or false.
 A lot of times, we need something to represent data.
 And finally we'll use this symbol to represent files.
 Let's take a simple problem and use a flow chart to describe our solution.
 How about if we model a cash register at a grocery store?
 What is the flow of this process?
 Let's take a look.
 Well, we start with our circle.
 The first thing we want to do, is scan the first item.

 We're going to add the price to our running total.
 Then we check to see if the customer has more items.
 If they do, we follow the path marked True.
 We go back up and scan the next item.
 If they're all done shopping, there's no more items, it'll fall down and follow the False path. which says collect amount due and finally it'll end our program.
 Now let's take a look at another diagramming technique, that we will use when we get to the section on classes and objects.
 This is called UML, or a unified modeling language.